Rabkrin: Rabkin as omsbudsman

-End
+Termination

 From November 1930 to October 1931, Andrei Andreyev headed Rabkrin.
 Like his predecessor, Ordzhonikidze, Andreyev pushed for greater industrial growth as well as military expansion.
-From October 1931 to January 1934, Yan Rudzutak replaced him.
-After the success of the first five-year plan, the Soviet economy had entered a period of expansion and financial security.
-Compared to other world powers at the time, which were experiencing the impacts of the Great Depression, the Soviet economy seemed unstoppable from an external perspective.

 At the 17th Congress of the All-Union Communist Party, with its purpose being felt to have been served in creating a more efficient administrative and economic structure, Rabkrin was dissolved, and its functions were passed to the People's Control Commission.
 After the People's Control Commission became responsible for productivity, an increase in labor unions became a support system for many Soviet citizens in the industrial areas, which led to less chaos caused by bureaucratic control.

-Rabkrin is remembered for its restrictions and its confrontations with other Soviet establishments, but under Stalin's reign, it met limited success in assisting in the creation of the Soviet economy.
+Legacy

+In the view of Isaac Deutscher:

+"Lenin's cure proved as bad as the disease.
+The faults of the civil service, as Lenin himself frequently pointed out, reflected the country's appalling lack of education, its material and spiritual misery, which wcould be cured only gradually, over the lifetime of at least a generation....
+With his characteristic belief in the inherent virtues of the working classes, Lenin appealed to the workers against his own bureaucracy.
+The mill of officialdom, however, turned the workers themselves into bureaucrats.
+The Commissariat of the Inspectorate, as Lenin was to discover later on, became an additional source of muddle, corruption, and bureaucratic intrigue.
+In the end it became an unofficial but meddlesome police in charge of the civil service."

 List of commissars

+People's Commissars of the People's Commissariat of State Control of the RSFSR: